 After racking up several Emmys, including for Best Drama Series and Lead Actress, Drama (Elisabeth Moss), this adaptation of Margaret Atwood's novel showed Hulu means business.
 Now's your chance to see what had the Emmy voters all worked up over a dystopian world in which women are kept as childbearers for a wealthy, oppressive elite.

-Hulu's original programming doesn't get the same amount of attention as that of Netflix or Amazon, because not as many people subscribe to Hulu.
-But you shouldn't overlook Harlots, which has perhaps the best production design and and premise of any Hulu original (yes, including The Handmaid's Tale).
+Hulu's original programming doesn't get the same amount of attention as that of Netflix or Amazon, but you shouldn't overlook Harlots, which has perhaps the best production design and and premise of any Hulu original (yes, including The Handmaid's Tale).
 Centered on 18th-century British brothels, Harlots is much more than a titillating show about sex, though that's in there too; it delves deep into life on the outside of "acceptable" society, tackling questions of sex, gender, class, and taboos along the way.
 Don't sleep on Harlots.

 Inside Amy Schumer (2013-present)